-The sector's revenue of RM41.4 million (1Q16: RM18.3 million) was 126.2% higher, as a result of higher progress billings from on-going projects under the Civil Construction division.
-The Construction Division's revenue for the quarter of RM22.4 million was solely derived from the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09) which has just commenced during the 4th Quarter 2016.
+The Sector's revenue for the quarter of RM45.6 million (3Q16: RM21.8 million) represents 92% of the overall Group's turnover.
+The sector's revenue increased by more than doubled, as a result of higher progress billings from on-going projects under the Civil Construction division.
+The Construction Division's revenue for the quarter of RM24.3 million was solely derived from the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09) which commenced during the 4th Quarter 2016.

-Revenue from the Steel Fabrication Division of RM17.9 million remain more or less consistent with the preceding year corresponding quarter of RM17.5 million.
-Revenue for the quarter were mainly derived from the on-going fabrication works involving the supply of Low/High Tension Steel Poles, subcontract works for the fabrication of Wellhead Platforms and other on-going miscellaneous fabrication works.
+Revenue from the Steel Fabrication Division of RM20.0 million (3Q16: RM20.8 million) reduced marginally by 3.8%, compared to the preceding year corresponding quarter.
+Revenue for the quarter were mainly derived from the on-going fabrication works involving the supply of Low/High Tension Steel Poles and Mild Steel Casing, subcontract works for the fabrication of Wellhead Platforms and other on-going miscellaneous fabrication works.

-HDG Division recorded an increase in revenue of 47.1% from RM748K registered in the preceding year corresponding quarter to RM1.1 million in 1Q17.
+The current quarter also saw improvement in Hot Dip Galvanising Division's performance.
+Revenue for the current quarter of RM1.3 million (3Q16: RM971K) increased by 33.9% compared to the preceding year corresponding quarter.
 The improved performance was mainly contributed from the supply of Hot Dip Galvanised Low and High Tension Steel Poles.Manufacturing Sector